-Young and hip, this neighborhood tends to be more affordable than the rest of Los Angeles — it’s a great option for those seeking a budget friendly place for rent in LA.
+Young and hip, this neighborhood of Los Angeles tends to be more affordable than the rest of Los Angeles — it’s a great option for those seeking a budget-friendly place for rent in LA.
 Locals like to drink at the Federal Bar — a gastropub in a historic bank building.

 Don’t be deceived by the name of North Hollywood.
 It doesn’t border Hollywood; instead, there’s a mountain range separating them.
 No reason to be sad though as North Hollywood, California is the hidden gem of the Valley.
 It’s the true heart of northern Los Angeles, and a rapidly growing neighborhood with diverse artistic vibe, multicultural cuisine, and some major Californian attractions just a short ride away.
 North Hollywood is the re-emerging cultural hub breathing with art galleries, workshops, and dance studios.
 The historicism of the place is determined by the list of its notable people that includes Amelia Earhart, Bob Hope, and Rex Ingram.
 It’s also an important transportation hub that connects the San Fernando Valley with Downtown Los Angeles and Hollywood.
 While the housing prices grow rapidly in North Hollywood, the area is still animated with its dynamic ethnic communities, authentic dining scene, and straightforward lifestyle.

 Ethnic diversity of the area breaks down to the majority of Hispanic population, followed closely by the white community.
 Asian and African Americans are presented in modest percentage, sufficient to state the diversity of North Hollywood, Los Angeles.
 The residents’ age varies mostly from 25 to 44 – the area attracts the youth interested in arts, and working professionals.
 The features like the local municipal park, variety of public and private schools, and strip malls as many as ever make the area family-friendly and down-to-earth.